 - 1 teaspoon pure vanilla extract

-How to Prepare the Whipped Cream Frosting
+How to Make the Best Whipped Cream Frosting

-- Pour whipping cream in to the stand mixer.
+- Pour whipping cream into the stand mixer.
 Add the sugar and vanilla.

 Note: You may want to cover your stand mixer with a towel or large cloth so that the cream doesn’t fly out of the bowl for you.
 Once the cream turns into whipped cream you can remove the draped towel.

 - After whipping for 5 minutes, check to see if the whipped cream is firm enough for your project.
-I like to scoop some whipped cream frosting on to a spoon and hold it upside down.
+I like to scoop some whipped cream frosting onto a spoon and hold it upside down.
 When it’s done, it should stay in place and not fall off the spoon.

 Prep time: 10 minutes (Do not overdo it as the whipped cream frosting might separate and be irreversibly ruined!)

-This recipe will fill and cover two 9 inch round cake pans.
+This recipe will fill and cover two 9-inch round cake pans.
 Keep whipped cream frosting refrigerated when not in use.
 If after taking it out of the fridge it has softened up, you may have to re-whip it for a few minutes.

 Tips for a Perfect Whipped Cream Frosting